U.S. economy creates 313,000 jobs in February; wage growth slows

 “The economy is simply too strong,” said Chris Rupkey, chief economist at MUFG in New York.
 “There’s no reason whatsoever for the Fed to have a stimulative monetary policy at this stage of the business cycle.”

-An even broader gauge of labour market health, the percentage of working-age Americans with a job, increased to 60.4 percent last month from 60.1 percent in January.
+An even broader gauge of labor market health, the percentage of working-age Americans with a job, increased to 60.4 percent last month from 60.1 percent in January.

 Employment gains were led by the construction sector, which added 61,000 jobs, the most since March 2007.
 Hiring at construction sites was likely boosted by unseasonably mild weather in February.